davidyell/CakePHP-Proffer/docs/customisation.md

 [You can read more about Event Listeners in the book.](http://book.cakephp.org/3.0/en/core-libraries/events.html)

+:warning: The listener will overwrite any settings that are configured in the path class.
+This includes if you are using your own path class.

 ##Advanced customisation
 If you want more control over how the plugin is handling paths or creating thumbnails you can replace these components with your own by creating a class using the provided interfaces and injecting them into the plugin.